Kurt Cobain: Legacy

 In 2003, David Fricke of Rolling Stone ranked Cobain the 12th greatest guitarist of all time.
 He was later ranked the 73rd greatest guitarist and 45th greatest singer of all time by the same magazine, and by MTV as seventh in the "22 Greatest Voices in Music".
 In 2006, he was placed at number twenty by Hit Parader on their list of the "100 Greatest Metal Singers of All Time".

-In 2005, a sign was put up in Aberdeen, Washington, that read "Welcome to Aberdeen – Come As You Are" as a tribute to Cobain.
+In 2005, a sign was put up in Aberdeen, Washington, that read "Welcome to Aberdeen—Come As You Are" as a tribute to Cobain.
 The sign was paid for and created by the Kurt Cobain Memorial Committee, a non-profit organization created in May 2004 to honor Cobain.
 The Committee planned to create a Kurt Cobain Memorial Park and a youth center in Aberdeen.
 Because Cobain was cremated and his remains scattered into the Wishkah River in Washington, many Nirvana fans visit Viretta Park, near Cobain's former Lake Washington home to pay tribute.
 On the anniversary of his death, fans gather in the park to celebrate his life and memory.
 Controversy erupted in July 2009 when a monument to Cobain in Aberdeen along the Wishkah River included the quote "...
 Drugs are bad for you.
 They will fuck you up."
 The city ultimately decided to sandblast the monument to replace the expletive with "f---", but fans immediately drew the letters back in.
 In December 2013, the small city of Hoquiam, where Cobain once lived, announced that April 10 would become the annual Nirvana Day.
 Similarly, in January 2014, Cobain's birthday, February 20, was declared annual "Kurt Cobain Day" in Aberdeen.

-In June 2020, the 1959 Martin D-18E acoustic-electric guitar used by Cobain for Nirvana's MTV Unplugged performance sold at auction for $6,010,000 to Peter Freedman the chairman of Røde Microphones.
-It was the most expensive guitar and the most expensive piece of band memorabilia ever sold.
-In May 2022, Cobain's Lake Placid Blue Fender Mustang guitar sold at auction for $4.5 million to Jim Irsay, making it the second-most valuable guitar ever sold and the most valuable electric guitar.

-In April 2021, around the 27th anniversary of Cobain's death, the American musician Kid Cudi performed his Man on the Moon III: The Chosen album cuts "Tequila Shots" and "Sad People" on Saturday Night Live.
-He wore a green sweater and later a dress in tribute to Cobain.
 In July 2021, the Washington State Department of Archaeology and Historic Preservation confirmed that Cobain's childhood home in Aberdeen would be included on their Heritage Register, and that the owner would be making it into an exhibit for people to visit.

+A street has been named after Cobain in Saint-Jean-d'Heurs, a rural commune of France.